jj09/jj09.github.io/_posts/2023-07-06-simple-path-to-weight-loss.md

 Many people want to go through torture, and just lose all additional weight in 1 month.
 Unfortunately, after that, they go back to old eating habits, and their weight is back.
 This results in demotivation and unwillingness to pick up that challenge again.

 It's important to keep a good balance of carbs, protein and fats.
 Ideally about 50% carbs, 30% protein and 20% fat.
 If you don't do that, you will end up hungry, and tired.
 Not keeping this balance is the main reason for weight gain.
 Eating pasta, which has a lot of carbs is causing the total calorie count to go up, but macros are out of balance.
 Your body still needs protein.
 Usually, people overeat carbs and fats but undereat protein.
-They reach the needed amount of protein by.
+They reach the needed amount of protein by simply eating too many calories, or they don't at all.

 I often struggle with reaching my protein goals per day.
 It is helpful to use [protein powder](https://amzn.to/3pv1gkG) for that purpose.
 I add it to yogurt with blueberries or oatmeal if I have it for breakfast.